Flow equation approach to singular stochastic PDEs: Probabilistic analysis

-\begin{rem} The random functions~\eqref{eq:probabilistic_thm_coefficients} will be constructed in such a way that they are measurable with respect to the sigma algebra of the white noise $\varXi_0$ and depend only on the choice of the renormalization parameters $\mathfrak{f}^{i,m,a}_0$, $(i,m,a)\in\frI^-$.
-For a fixed choice of the renormalization parameters the family of functions~\eqref{eq:probabilistic_thm_coefficients} is independent of a choice of the family of noises $\varXi_\sUV$, $\sUV\in(0,1]$, and a choice of the force coefficients $f^{i,m,a}_{\sUV}$, $\sUV\in(0,1]$, $(i,m,a)\in\frI$ satisfying our assumptions.
-The above property is called the universality. \end{rem}
+\begin{rem} The random functions~\eqref{eq:probabilistic_thm_coefficients} are constructed in such a way that they are measurable with respect to the sigma algebra of the white noise $\varXi_0$ and depend only on the choice of the renormalization parameters $\mathfrak{f}^{i,m,a}_0$, $(i,m,a)\in\frI^-$.
+For a fixed choice of the renormalization parameters the family of functions~\eqref{eq:probabilistic_thm_coefficients} does not depend on a choice of the family of noises $\varXi_\sUV$, $\sUV\in(0,1]$, and a choice of the force coefficients $f^{i,m,a}_{\sUV}$, $\sUV\in(0,1]$, $(i,m,a)\in\frI$, satisfying our assumptions.
+This property is called universality. \end{rem}